- Traumatising content

 —> Also, Infrequent Strong Language.
 So, the profanity part is almost nonexistent.

-(Please note, my works are available on Royal Road.
+(Please note, my works are available on Royal Road(starting release on Scribblehub).
 I give no permission for reproduction in any way.
 So please inform me if you come across my works anywhere else.)

 - Overall Score